The Ugly Truth Behind Window Company Sales Tactics & Things You Need to Know

 • You know, there may be one last offer I can get you.
 I will need to call my manager for approval.
 It’s going to take a yes or no from you but it’s worth a try and you may save a large amount of money.
 Many companies mandate this step before a salesperson can leave the sales call.

 • And my favorite.
 The Taillight close.
 This is when the salesperson finally leaves and you’re thinking, Wow I’m glad that’s over.
 Five minutes later the doorbell rings.
 Mr. & Mrs. Smith, there’s one last thing that I completely forgot about.
 Knowing that we are so close to meeting your budget.
 I couldn’t bring myself to drive away without sharing this with you.
-May I come back in for a second?
+May I come back in for a minute? and it starts all over again.

 • The guy that sells windows out of his truck.
 He doesn’t know much about sales.
 May or may not know much about windows.
-More than likely, installs them himself and may not know what he’s doing.
+More than likely, installs them himself and may not really know what he’s doing.
 He doesn’t know the correct way to price his jobs and make a profit.
 This company is usually the lowest price and the first to go out of business.
-No skilled salespeople to worry about here.
+There are No skilled salespeople to worry about here.
+They’re busy making money elsewhere!

 • The company that has a descent online presence.
 They know the difference between quality and cheap.
 Although they may offer both, they still revolve around price.
 They understand how to make some profit but may still be under bidding their jobs due to the lack of skilled sales people.
 They subcontract the installation of the windows, often at the lowest possible price.
 This attracts the novice installers because the good installers know their worth.
-This company can spends years chasing deposits.
-Often taking money from one job to complete another.
-They usually fail within the first five years.
+This company can spends years chasing deposits due to bad cash flow and low margins.
+Very often taking money from one job to complete another.
+They usually fail within the first five to as long as ten years.
 This is where novice salespeople learn to close and usually fail.

 • The company that has a good online presence and is easy to find.
 Has great examples and online reviews of their work and customer testimonials.
-Sells only quality products and pays installers at the top of the pay scale.
+They sells only quality products and pays installers at the top of the pay scale.
 This attracts good installers and reduces call backs, thus saving money.
-Has a good grasp on their business and understands profit and loss.
+They have a good grasp on their business and understand profit and loss.
 Their prices reflect the real cost of doing business.
 This company usually lands in the middle to upper end of the price range.
 This is where above average salespeople progress to, and some become a closer.

 • The company that has an unlimited budget and a huge online presence.
 Customer reviews that are usually filtered using a company like Guild Quality.
 Sales managers handle training of the salespeople in the art of closing and re-hashing sales appointments that weren’t closed.
 Often these companies have a large overhead including payroll, leases, company vehicles and more.
 Usually, they sell quality products while understanding that a great sales presentation can make a cheap product look good.
 They have a clear understanding of profit and loss.
 Their services are priced to reflect their increased overhead and cost of doing business.
 Sometimes these companies will leverage high volume against better pay for the installers.
 This may not attract the best installers because the workload doesn’t add up to the pay scale.
 There is usually an in-house service tech.
 That person spends their time running behind the installers and putting out fires.
 To trim the fat, they often look for places to squeeze margins.
 Usually resulting cheaper installation materials and labor.
 This company is almost always at or near the highest priced estimates.
 This is where a real closer works!

 Buying home improvement is like going to Las Vegas.
 You’re about to spend more money than you planned.
-While letting a skilled person, running a game you may not know, directing you down a path you didn’t plan on going down and enjoying every minute of the process.
+While a skilled person, playing a game you may not know, directs you down a path you didn’t plan on going and enjoying every minute of the process.
 All the while, that little voice in your head is telling you to stop and go see a show.
 Sorry about the gambling analogy but there’s a reason I don’t go to Las Vegas.
 The deck is more than likely, stacked against you.
-In the home improvement business the deck is stacked the same way.
-Keep in mind that a salesperson sees anywhere between 5 to 15 people per week about home improvement.
+In the home improvement business the deck is stacked the same way!
+Keep in mind that a salesperson sees anywhere between 5 to 15 households per week about home improvement.
 How mayny times per week to you see a salesperson?